 Hemdé distinguishes itself from other makers by "extreme simplicity and robustness of the parts and the absolutely infallible mechanism that is protected against dust and moisture".

 The stereoscope is a Series I model for viewing 45x107 glass stereoviews.
-The wooden cabinet has a mahogany finish and consists of two parts: a viewer and a storage box for storing slide trays with stereoviews.
+The device has a mahogany finish and consists of two parts: a viewer and a cabinet for storing slide trays with stereoviews.
 There is room for 12 slide trays to store a total of 300 stereoviews.

 The front shows the Hemdé logo and a patent plate with Stéréo Hemdé Breveté S.G.D.G.
 Unfortunately, the stereoscope doesn't contain a serial number or year.
 Because the name Sorel is missing, I assume that this model is built before 1910.

 The two eyepieces can be focused with two knobs on both sides.
 The distance between the two eyepieces can be adjusted.
 Eyepiece blinders can be adjusted to block incident light.